The year is 2022, it’s Friday, period five, and Mr Findlay is standing at the front of his classroom. He closes his eyes and takes a deep breath.

 Good assessment can provide teachers with vital information about pupils’ understanding and needs, ensuring that they are not influenced by potentially misleading factors, such as how busy pupils appear in the classroom.
 However, it also draws attention to research findings that all teachers will know from personal experience – that assessment can easily become onerous and have a disproportionate impact on workload, relative to its benefits.

-To be of value, teachers need to use assessment when they need it to inform decisions.
+For assessment to be of value, teachers need to use it when they need it to inform decisions.
 For example, the use of hinge-point questions to assess the trajectory of a lesson.
 Key to this is considering the most effective method for getting the information that is needed.
-For example, whether a peer-marked multiple choice quiz assesses if core knowledge has been learned as effectively as an extended prose response marked by the teacher.
+For example, whether a peer-marked multiple-choice quiz assesses if core knowledge has been learned as effectively as an extended prose response marked by the teacher.

 High-quality feedback is likely to encourage further effort and provide specific guidance but this can be written or verbal.